heckj/example-docc-project/README.md

 - Use `--analyze --warnings-as-errors` to check on the status of the documentation content, which help identify broken links or missing content.

 - Use `--checkout-path`, `--source-service`, and `--source-service-base-url` to specify the source code service and base URL for the documentation to provide a link in the documentation content to the repository.
-  For this example, the options would be `--source-service github --source-service-base-url heckj/example-docc-project
+  For this example, the options would be `--source-service github --source-service-base-url heckj/example-docc-project` There may be an issue with using `--checkout-path` and related options with Swift 6.2 - [still debugging that](https://github.com/swiftlang/swift-docc/issues/1248).

-# --checkout-path /Users/heckj/src/example-docc-project \
-# --source-service github --source-service-base-url heckj/example-docc-project \

 ## Publishing Documentation